• Skip to primary navigation

 Marinara doesn’t take a long time to cook.
 However, some ingredients yield better texture and flavor when cooked for a bit more time.
 Ingredients such as onions and other vegetables should be cooked first before adding tomatoes.
 Once the tomatoes have been added, you can allow the mixture to simmer for around 20 minutes.
 However, be careful you don’t overcook the sauce as you risk evaporating too much liquid.

-This homemade and gluten-free recipe is perfect for special occasions from birthdays to anniversaries!
+This homemade recipe is perfect for special occasions from birthdays to anniversaries!

 Servings: 5